FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/acquiring-datasets-offered-in-the-wstore.md

 By clicking this button, a new dialog is displayed in order to allow you to select characteristics, if available, and the price plan.
-In addition, if the offering has some legal conditions attached, you will be forced to accept them before completing the process.
+In addition, if the offering has some legal conditions attached, you will have to accept them before completing the process.

 [![Acquiring Datasets Offered in the
 FIWARE Store2](../images/Acquiring-Datasets-Offered-in-the-WStore2.png)](../images/Acquiring-Datasets-Offered-in-the-WStore2.png)